Islam in the United States: By state

-Population concentration
+Population concentrations

-Generally speaking, Muslims are concentrated in the Eastern one-third of the United States, given the region's relative proximity to the Middle East, North Africa, Central Asia, and South Asia.
+Generally speaking, Muslims are concentrated in the Eastern one-third of the United States, and particularly in the Northeast megalopolis, given the region's relative proximity to the Middle East, North Africa, Central Asia, and South Asia by flight.

 New York City had the largest number of Muslims in the US with approximately 75,000.
 In 2000, Dearborn, Michigan, ranked second with 29,181, and Los Angeles ranked third with 25,673; although Paterson, New Jersey, in the New York City Metropolitan Area, was estimated to have become home to 25,000 to 30,000 Muslims as of 2011.
-Illinois is the U.S. state with the highest Muslim population concentration, at 3%, followed by the State of New York, at 2%.
+The Muslim population in the New York metropolitan area approximates 1.5 million, the largest metropolitan Muslim population in the Western hemisphere.

+As of 2020, New York was the state home to the highest absolute number of Muslims, by a significant margin, at over 724,000.
+By percentages of the population, Illinois, the State of New York, New Jersey, and Maryland all hosted population concentrations greater than 3%.
 Paterson in New Jersey has been nicknamed Little Ramallah and Little Istanbul and contains a neighborhood with the same name, with an Arab American population estimated as high as 20,000 in 2015.
 Philadelphia was estimated to have 30,000 to 50,000 Muslims as of 2012.
 Houston was estimated to have 63,000 Muslims as of 2012.